MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/provide-consent-office365.md

 Before you provide consent in the new form, review the following information:

-- Both relationship analytics and who knows whom require the same consent so you only need to consent once in the new form.
+- Both relationship analytics and who knows whom require the same consent so you only need to consent once.

 - The consent provided is applicable to all the Dynamics 365 applications that require permission to access Microsoft 365 data.

-- When consent is provided, Dynamics 365 analyzes Exchange emails from the last one year to provide relationship insights and who knows whom suggestions.
+- When consent is provided, Dynamics 365 analyzes Exchange emails pertaining to the last one year to provide relationship insights and who knows whom suggestions.
+The analysis happens in 12 batches, with each batch containing emails for one month.
+Dynamics 365 can handle up to 8 million emails per batch in this process.
+The live data is then processed after every 24 hours.

 - When you disable the consent, the system can take up to 24 hours to remove data from all apps and up to 30 days to remove backed-up data from Microsoft 365 storage accounts.

 ## Provide consent